KoshiHarashima/CS332/README.md

-I'm creatiing this for CS 332 at Northwestern University.
+I'm creating this for CS 332 at Northwestern University.